The Process of Nutritional Assessment

 - Coordination of nutritional care

 Step 4.
-Monitoring and evaluation phase, which allows the counselor to monitor progress and adjust recommendations as the client’s health changes.
-Follow up consults are normally done monthly and re-assessment are done every 3-4 months during the therapeutic and rebuilding phases of care.
-During maintenance phase, follow up consults normally are every 2 months and re-assessment every 6 month, unless an acute issue arises.
+The Monitoring and evaluation phase allows the counselor to monitor progress and adjust recommendations as the client’s health changes.
+Follow up consults are normally done monthly and re-assessments are done every 3 to 4 months during the therapeutic and rebuilding phases of care.
+During the maintenance phase, follow up consults are normally are every 2 months and re-assessment every 6 months, unless an acute issue arises.